There are a few different virtual machine infrastructures now. Which one induces least tedium depends on your host OS

 How to get a Virtualbox virtual machine running with the minimum of dicking around, on macOS.

 NB This note is from 2016.
 Perhaps things have improved since then?

 Set up all the following things.

 What?
 Didn’t work for you? ’Course not.
 There are details.

 - Virtualbox extensions need extra installation because why would you want things to just work by default?
-Your favourite thing to do is dick around with yak shaving right?
+Your favourite thing to do is yak shaving right?